-I always debate about whether or not I should write about my weight.
+I always debate about whether or not I should write about being an overweight traveller.
 It’s not that I think people will leave nasty body shaming comments, which I’m sure a few would, it’s more about the fact that I hate talking about it.

 And that is the problem, nobody talks about it.

 I know I’m not the only overweight traveller, but it feels as though I am.
 I’m sure others feel the same way.

 Travelling when you’re overweight presents a few extra challenges.
 I remember chatting online about my first trip to Asia, I was worried about what I should be packing, and everyone kept telling me to go really light because I could buy things cheaper in Asia.
 It was good advice, given the fact they had no idea I was overweight, and that their advice would not be relevant.
 Have you visited a market in Southeast Asia and tried to buy clothing as an overweight woman with ginormous boobs?
 Talk about mission impossible!

 For the most part travelling as an overweight person is no different than travelling as a skinny person (I would imagine), except for the fact that when I sit on those tiny plastic stools in Asia I pray silently that I won’t break one.
 I haven’t, in case your wondering.
 When I eat, I put a lot of thought into it.
 I don’t buy a tonne of food, I don’t want to be ‘the fat girl with all the food’ that everyone whispers about.